Designs via Free Probability: Notions and notations

 where $\pi^*$ is the dual of the partition $\pi$ (also known as Kraweras complement), which is defined below.
 Graphically (see Fig.~\ref{fig:complement} for $n=4$), the blocks composing $\pi^*$ are the maximal blocks (polygons) with vertices on ``$B$'' that do not cross the blocks of $\pi$.
 As a simple check, one can verify that for the simple case of $\langle ABAB\rangle_{\mathcal E} $, the general result~\eqref{eq_free_prod} immediately yields Eq.\eqref{eq_ABAB}.

 While the right-hand side of Eq.~\eqref{eq_free_prod} is not manifestly symmetric under $A\leftrightarrow B$, one can also exchange the role of $A$ and $B$.
 In this case one obtains

-where $K^{-1}$ is the inverse of the dual, i.e. $K^{-1}(\pi^*)=\pi$. \footnote{Formally $K^{-1}$ is distinct from the duality transformation $^*$.
-In fact, applying the duality twice, one would generate a cyclic permutation, corresponding to a clockwise rotation by two units in the notation of Fig.~\ref{fig:complement}.}
+where $K^{-1}$ is the inverse of the duality transformation $\bullet^*$, i.e. $K^{-1}(\pi^*)=\pi$\footnote{Formally $K^{-1}$ is distinct from the duality transformation $^*$.
+In fact, applying the duality twice, one would generate a cyclic permutation, corresponding to a clockwise rotation by two units in the notation of Fig.~\ref{fig:complement}.}.

 Thus the definition of freeness in Eq.\eqref{eq_free_AB} is greatly simplified when expressed in terms of cumulants as in Eq.\eqref{eq_free_k}.
 First of all, one gets rid of the condition of ``centerness'' for the variables and relaxes the condition of ``alternating'' to ``mixed''.
 Secondly, there are several properties of free variables which become particularly easy.
 For instance, the free cumulants of the sum of two-free variables are give by the sum of the free cumulants, e.g.